hci-a-if-its-2019/final-project-miauw/README.md

 - She had no experience with Azure
 - She is not familiar with accessing remote server
 - Never create or use Virtual Machine on the cloud

+### Participant 5
+- The participant is a 20 years old Male user
+- Student of Informatics Department ITS
+- He is not familiar with cloud technology
+- He had no experiance with Azure
+- He is not familiar with accessing remote server
+- Ever create and use Virtual Machine on the cloud

 ## Transcript
 ### Participant 1